oroinc/documentation/user_guide/accounts.rst

 - Click the :guilabel:`Merge` button

-Master Record with merged data of several accounts will be created.
+A Master Record with merged data of several accounts will be created.
 The rest of the account details, including details of the customer identities will be appended.